subquery/documentation/docs/academy/herocourse/module6.md

 # Module 6: Tips & Tricks

-## Introduction

-In these exercises, we will learn what SubQuery Project is, how to deploy a project to [SubQuery Project](https://project.subquery.network/), and find out about [SubQuery Explorer](https://explorer.subquery.network/).

-## Pre-Requisites

-None.

 ## Block v Events v Calls

 To process a SubQuery project and index data as fast and as efficient as possible, it is necessary to understand how things work under the covers.